Originally Published: March 9, 2001 - Last Updated / Reviewed On: July 22, 2014

 All of these might help open up the Eustachian tube and allow air to flow in or out.
 If you must fly with a cold, you can also try to take a decongestant an hour before take-off.
 If it is a long flight, you might want to take another dose an hour before landing.

 If symptoms of barotrauma, such as impaired hearing or earaches, persist after a few hours of landing, it is important that you see your health care provider.
-Columbia students can make an appointment with Medical Services online through Open Communicator, or by calling x4-2284.
+Columbia students can make an appointment by contacting Medical Services (Morningside) or the Student Health Service (CUMC).
 Treatment may involve the above-mentioned exercises and/or decongestants to help open the Eustachian tube.
 For severe barotrauma, antibiotics may be necessary to avoid an ear infection; only very rarely is a surgical opening of the eardrum required.

 While your earaches during flying are annoying, they probably aren't an indication of severe barotrauma if they go away within a few hours of landing.
 So the next time you travel, try the yawning or breathing tips mentioned above for a more comfortable flight.